14AwooTard88/4Pass-OCR/README.md

 # Project Abandoned

 I will no longer be working on this project mostly out of guilt.
 There is 1 million post per day so roughly 500k per day split between blue and orange board.
 Google's reCaptcha cost $1000 per 1M post so they proably end up paying google $500 / day just for captcha or $185k/year just for captcha.
-One less google engineer mean one more 4chan engineer.
+1 less google engineer mean 3 more 4chan engineer.
+And maybe jannies will get paid this time.

 # 4chan Captcha Bypass (OCR)